-Student progress toward meeting program requirements for both the master's level and doctoral programs is reviewed on an annual basis.
-Students who are admitted to the Ph.D. program with credit for a Bachelor's Degree optimally complete all requirements for the Ph.D. in five years from the first semester of enrollment.
-Students who are admitted to the Ph.D. program with credit for a previous Master's Degree in School Psychology optimally complete all requirements for the Ph.D. in four years from the first semester of enrollment.
+Student progress toward meeting program requirements for both the master's and doctoral programs is reviewed on an annual basis.
+Students who are admitted to the Ph.D. program with credit for a bachelor's degree can complete all requirements for the Ph.D. within five years from the first semester of enrollment.
+Students who are admitted to the Ph.D. program with credit for a previous master's degree in School Psychology are typically able to complete all Ph.D. degree requirements in four years from the first semester of enrollment.

 Program and department policy allows students a maximum of seven years from the date of initial matriculation to complete all requirements for the Ph.D. degree.
-Students entering the doctoral program with a Master's Degree have a maximum of 5 years to complete requirements for respective degrees.
+Students entering the doctoral program with a master's degree have a maximum of five years to complete requirements for respective degrees.
 Failure to complete program requirements within this time frame can result in dismissal from the program and the department.
-Additionally, students exceeding deadlines will be required to formally request an extension of their program AND if an extension is granted, must enroll for 9 semester hours each semester until degree requirements are completed.
-If exceptional circumstances have precluded program completion within the seven year time limit, a student and his/her faculty adviser may jointly appeal in writing to the School Psychology Committee for a one year extension.
+Additionally, students exceeding deadlines will be required to formally request an extension of their program.
+If an extension is granted, the student must enroll for 9 semester hours each semester until degree requirements are completed.
+If exceptional circumstances have precluded program completion within the seven-year time limit, a student and his/her faculty adviser may jointly appeal in writing to the School Psychology Committee for a one-year extension.